VardanMelik/bixrp-old/src/bixd/overlay/README.md

 delays or terminate the link.

-# Ripple Clustering #
+# bixd Clustering #

-A cluster consists of more than one Ripple server under common administration that share load information, distribute cryptography operations, and provide greater response consistency.
+A cluster consists of more than one bixd server under common administration that share load information, distribute cryptography operations, and provide greater response consistency.